Mohamed Morsi: Syria

 clerics called for jihad in Syria and denounced supporters of Bashar al-Assad as "infidels."
 Morsi, who announced at the rally that his government had expelled Syria's ambassador and closed the Syrian embassy in Cairo, called for international intervention on behalf of the opposition forces in the effect of an establishment of a no-fly zone.

 Although he did not explicitly call for Egyptians to join the opposition armed forces in the Syrian conflict, Morsi's attendance at 15 June rally was seen by many to be an implicit nod-of-approval for the Islamist clerics' calls for jihad in Syria.
 Morsi was criticized by Egyptian analysts for attending and speaking at the rally, while the Supreme Council of the Armed Forces (SCAF) released a statement the day after the rally saying that its only role is to protect Egypt's borders, in an apparent ruling out of support for intervention in Syria.
 Morsi's attendance at the rally was later revealed to be a major factor in the largely secular SCAF's decision to side with anti-Morsi protesters over the Morsi government during the widespread June 2013 anti-Morsi protests.

 Up to 100,000 Syrian refugees arrived in Egypt following Morsi's inauguration as president.
 The government under Morsi also supported Syrian refugees living in Egypt by offering residency permits, assistance on finding employment, allowing Syrian refugee children to register in state schools and access to other public services.

 Iran

-During his tenure, Morsi strengthened ties with Iran following pre-revolutionary years of animosity between the two countries.
+During his tenure, Morsi strengthened ties with Iran, following pre-revolutionary years of animosity between the two countries.
 However, his actions were met with Sunni Muslim opposition both inside and outside of Egypt.

+Morsi attended the 16th Summit of the Non-Aligned Movement in Tehran at the end of August 2012; a visit which had the potential to catalyze improved relations between Egypt and member nations of the group who strongly objected to Egypt's decision to make peace with Israel in 1979.
+At the summit, Morsi made a speech against the Syrian government and called on the Syrian opposition to unite during the Civil War.
+These remarks however, were not covered clearly by the Iranian media.
+Morsi sparked controversy saying that it is an "ethical duty" to support the Syrian people against the "oppressive regime" in Damascus.
+In response, the Syrian delegation walked out while Syrian FM Walid Muallem accused Morsi of "inciting the shedding of Syrian blood."